 - Do not use fresh ultrasonic cleaning solutions for each cleaning – if you notice that the solution is degrading, fresh solutions are required as degraded agent or solution can slow the cleaning process.

 - Select the correct ultrasonic cleaning solution – as mentioned, the type of contaminants, contaminants nature, the item you want to clean, and the cleaning you desire will help you make the correct selection of solutions to use.

 - Make sure the machine is degassed after filling it with fresh ultrasonic cleaning solution.
 This will eliminate any hindrance in the cleaning ability which can result from dissolved or trapped oxygen in the solution.

-Cleaning solutions should only be changed when required or necessary and when can that be?
-When you notice that the cleaning cycle is not effective again or there is a decrease in its effectiveness you can change the cleaning solutions.
-Also, if you notice that the fluid contains debris or dirt and it is in a great amount it means the tank needs to be filled with fresh solutions.
+Cleaning solutions should only be changed when required or necessary; when can that be?
+When you notice that the cleaning cycle is no longer effective, or there is a decrease in its effectiveness, you can change the cleaning solutions.
+Also, if you notice that the fluid contains debris or dirt, and it is insignificant amounts, it means the tank needs to be filled with fresh solutions.
 Take note that you need to clean the tank of the ultrasonic cleaner after draining the solution and before filling it with another ultrasonic cleaning solution.

 There are many cleaning solutions made available by different manufacturers.
 But knowing the exact and perfect one that fit your items and the contaminant you want to remove from them can give you the best, expected, and desired result.

-Finally, we know that getting an ultrasonic cleaning solution can most of the time be expensive.
+Finally, we know that getting an ultrasonic cleaning solution can, most of the time, be expensive.
 Fortunately, you can make use of ingredients you already have at home to create a homemade cleaning solution.
-But you still need to be sure of what you are mixing together so as not to damage the ultrasonic machine and your items.
+But you still need to be sure of what you are mixing so as not to damage the ultrasonic machine and your items.